-Special Requirements

-Basic familiarity with Microsoft Windows is required.
-Students without computer skills in Microsoft Windows may need to take additional courses to develop those skills.

-Contact Information

-Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-E-COMMERCE DEGREE AND CERTIFICATE

-^{• =} Course available through Distance Learning (see page 43).
-Business Occupations E-COMMERCE: Designed Skill Sets A Designed Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
-Application for a Designed Skill Set may be made within the department upon completion of the coursework.
-E-Commerce for Business Startup (Designed Skill Set) E-Commerce for Business Startup is a series of courses for the entrepreneur who would like to start an online business.
-Several of the courses included may also be applied to an E-Commerce associate of applied science degree or an E-Commerce certificate.
-Basic computer skills in Microsoft Windows.
-Students who do not have basic computer skills will need to take additional courses to develop those skills.
+The Records Clerk Skill Set was designed as an entry point for job opportunities in the records and information management field.
+In particular, this Skill Set was developed for the person interested in processing material in various medias for integration into manual and electronic records systems.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+\square = Course available through Distance Learning (see page 47).
+Word Processing (Skill Set)The Word Processing Skill Set was developed for the person interested in advanced applications for preparing business documents using Microsoft Word.
+Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
+Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).